 Winter is coming.
 That means increased energy bills for those living in colder climates, so this is a good time to look at how you can keep your costs down in the upcoming months.
 Heating oil will be more expensive this year.
-So will natural gas and electricity, so your budget from last year may need some modification.
+So will natural gas and electricity, (chances are your mortgage payments will be higher too) so your budget from last year may need some modification.
 In today’s article, we’ll talk about energy cost savings.

 It’s also worth checking out Credello’s debt consolidation guide before delving into the rest of these suggestions.
 Cutting your expenses in winter won’t benefit you much if you’re overspending in other areas.
 Understanding debt and its potential impact on your life can help you avoid that situation.